 Mobile phones have a lot of great features, but it’s important that you think of your smartphone not just as a phone, but as a computer capable of performing transactions remotely.

 As more and more people are using smartphones, scammers are turning their attention to them.
-In fact, computer security firm McAfee reported that in 2010 55,000 new mobile phone malware threats were uncovered every day, a 46% increase over the previous year.
+In fact, computer security firm McAfee reported that between January 2013 and January 2014, the total number of mobile malware samples grew by 167%.

 Tips to help you keep your smartphone or other mobile device safe

 - Be just as wary about phishing attempts made via mobile email or text message as you would on your computer.
+This is where scammers try to trick you into providing your personal information, account numbers or passwords.
 Never open attachments or download files from unfamiliar sources.

 - Visit only trusted web sites and delete cached data from your mobile browser.